dsc-courses/dsc10-2025-fa/syllabus.md

 ### Satisfactory Academic Progress for Financial Aid

 Satisfactory Academic Progress (SAP) refers to the academic standards students must maintain to remain eligible for federal, state, and institutional financial aid.
 If you are receiving financial aid, please ensure you review the [SAP requirements and the appeals process](https://fas.ucsd.edu/forms-and-resources/sap/index.html).

+We will not use a #FinAid survey, but we will certify academic activity for any student who submits any assignment, including the [Welcome Survey](https://docs.google.com/forms/d/e/1FAIpQLSfLvqLbgbPuOj6bb40k0e8JRs0epBA-BMA8I0HasTMjiz8elQ/viewform?usp=dialog).

 ---